michaelbarton/bioinformatics-zen/content/markup/data/deriving-biological-meaning-from-principal-components-analysis.markdown

 [video]: http://youtu.be/ey2PE5xi9-A?t=37m20s
 [coursera]: https://www.coursera.org/

-PCA can be thought of as describing the underlying structure of data.
-Each princpal component relates to underlying variation in the data.
+PCA can be thought give you three matrices describing the underlying structure of your data.
+Each principle component relates to variation in your data.
 The first component describes the greatest degree of variation in the data, the second component the next largest component and so forth.
-Furthermore each component describes variation orthogonal to the previous components.
+Furthermore each component describes variation orthogonal to previous components.

-This may sound non-intuitive.
-PCA can still however be used for exploratory data analysis without understanding the algorithm.
-If you begin using PCA regularly Taking the time to understand the algorithm does however pay off.
+This may sound non-intuitive and esoteric.
+PCA is however very useful for exploratory data analysis without understanding the algorithm itself.
+If you begin using PCA regularly, taking the time to understand the algorithm will pay off.

-I'll begin by using R to perform PCA on the crab data.
+I'll begin by using R to calculate the PCA on the crab data.
 I'll then attach the first three components to the original crab data so that they can be compared.

 <%= highlight %>
 # Perform PCA on the data